Skip to Main Content

 In person & Virtual Help for APA Citation, Writing & Language Help

-Penalties for Academic Misconduct range in severity, depending on the situation and the number of prior academic misconduct issues.
+Penalties for Breaches of Academic Integrity range in severity, depending on the situation and the number of prior breaches.

-The initial penalties for academic integrity offences at Georgian College may include:
+The initial penalties for breaches of academic integrity at Georgian College may include:

 • verbal warning